-We at Austrian Arena have been flying since the mid 90's and watching others learn and often struggle since 2002.
+We at Austrian Arena have been flying since the mid 90's, watching others learn and often struggle since 2002.
 Over that time I devised some strategies that were helpful to pilots.
 These slowly developed into a syllabus that we now use to coach pilots who find themselves fresh out of school or somewhere on the way to being competent.
 Most importantly we promote safe pilots, encouraging them to ignore the misinformation they might hear on windy hills.

 So back in 2009 I found myself a beginner yet again, quite refreshing.
 This time in Wing Tsun, a truly black art with many parallels to paragliding.
 Both are reliant on feeling and reaction, in the moment.
-The difference being that the exponents of this 300 year old martial art had had time to devise a way to train and build on their skills from the ground up.
-Unlike the relatively new sport of Paragliding.
+The difference being that the exponents of this 300 year old martial art had time to devise a way to train and build on their skills from the ground up, unlike the relatively new sport of Paragliding.
 Understanding their logical progression was a huge step for my personal and professional development.
 Once I worked out what the key steps were in paragiding it was just a matter of training pilots in that order.
 This turned out to be more powerful than I could have imagined.

 When wanting to learn how to fly properly it's important to understand that passing our license is just the very beginning.
 It's a license to learn.
 After school training is virtually non existent.
 Only recently has a clear method of progression been laid out with the publication of my book, Mastering Paragliding.
 Pilots wishing to follow this discussed 'Pyramid of Progression' are welcome to join us, no matter where they find themselves on this learning curve.

-At Austrian Arena we believe that thermaling is the corner stone of XC flying.
+At Austrian Arena we believe that thermalling is the corner stone of XC flying.
 Without a strong valid technique, pilots rely on luck and strong conditions rather than skill and judgement.
 There's a reason why the same pilots climb out time after time.
 It's not by chance.

 It's also important to have a strong technique for leaving the hill.
 Though for all our courses we expect a pilots ground handing and launching technique to be in the hand.
 Nothing ruins a good flight more than a shaky take off.

-We recommend pilots take their first steps with us in Bassano del Grappa, in the summer months, on one of our thermaling courses.
+We recommend pilots take their first steps with us in Bassano del Grappa, in the summer months, on one of our thermalling courses.
 Details are found within this website but the main priority is to learn to turn the glider dynamically, whilst keeping it smooth.
 We'll discuss at length in the theory session how to achieve this.
-Plus I will be on the radio from launch ironing out mistakes giving real-time feed back as to when errors are made and just as importantly when it's done correctly.
+Plus I will be on the radio from launch ironing out mistakes giving real-time feedback as to when errors are made and just as importantly when it's done correctly.
 Join us to bottle that feeling while constantly recreating it here.

 Midweek we'll discuss the basics of aerology, so pilots start to understand what controls the conditions we need for fun recreational flying.